Felix Cash: Professional career

 His second defence—and only fight of 2020—came against former British middleweight champion and world title challenger Jason Welborn on 14 August, at the Matchroom Sport headquarters in Brentwood, Essex.
 In a fight which saw Cash receive a point deduction in the fifth round for punching below the belt, he went on to win by TKO in the final 30 seconds of the round after Welborn's corner threw in the towel following two knockdowns.

 After nearly a year out of the ring, it was announced on 17 March 2021 that Cash's next fight would take place on 24 April, against reigning British middleweight champion Denzel Bentley.
 Cash stunned his opponent with a left hook in the opening round, causing Bentley to stumble backwards into a corner.
 In the third, Cash landed a right hand to force Bentley into the ropes.
 After a series of follow-up right hands from Cash, referee Victor Loughlin stepped in to call a halt to the contest, awarding Cash the British title via TKO at 1 minute 23 seconds of the third round.
 In the post-fight interview, Cash stated his intentions to fight for the European title, saying, "I want the third [belt] now, I want the European, then we'll move on.
 We've got a lot of big names out there.
 You have got Chris Eubank, you have got Liam Williams and a few others."

+Cash challenged Tyler Denny for European middleweight title on June 22, 2024 at Resorts World Arena in Birmingham.
+The referee stopped the fight in the fifth round due to a cut on Cash's right eyelid caused by an accidental clash of heads.
+All three judges scorecards had Denny ahead at that point meaning he retained his crown via technical decision.